OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 position: 6
 ---

-It is possible to do an in-place upgrade of 3.x to the latest version of Octopus Deploy.
+You should be safe doing an in-place upgrade of 3.x to the latest version of Octopus Deploy.
 With that said, the last version of 3.x, 3.17.14, was released on November 12th, 2017.
 Fundamentally, Octopus is almost an entirely different product.
 We did our best to maintain backward compatibility, but there is a risk a hyper-specific scenario was missed or a breaking change was introduced.
 Here is an example of changes made to Octopus Deploy since 3.17.14 was released.

 - The majority of endpoints in the API can accept a `Space-Id`, for example `/api/Spaces-1/projects?skip=0&take=100` whereas before it was `/api/projects?skip=0&take=100`.
 If a `Space-Id` isn't supplied, the default space is used.
 - Teams can be assigned to multiple roles and spaces.
 Before, a team could be assigned to only one role.